Drottningholm Palace: The palace theatre

 The Drottningholm Palace Theatre is the opera house located at the palace.
 It is still in use, and its summer opera festivals are quite popular.
 At times the Royal Swedish Opera company guest performs.

 The Chinese Pavilion

-The Chinese Pavilion, located on the grounds of the Drottningholm Palace park, is a Chinese-inspired royal pavilion built in 1763–1770.
+The Chinese Pavilion (Kina Slott), located on the grounds of the Drottningholm Palace park, is a Chinese-inspired royal pavilion built in 1763–1770.